IMPORTANT PRIVACY NOTICE FOR CALIFORNIA CONSUMERS

 - Category C: Protected classification characteristics under California or federal law.

 Sale of Personal Information.

 The CCPA similarly requires BAP to provide you with a statement on its personal information sales.
-In the preceding twelve (12) months, BAP had not sold your personal information.
-BAP does not and will not sell personal information of California consumers.
+In the preceding twelve (12) months, BAP had not to sell your personal information.
+BAP does not and will not sell the personal information of California consumers.

 Notice Regarding Your Rights